Master of Science (MSc) in Public Health

 Teaching and learning methods

-Our teaching and learning model is based on interaction, exchange of experiences between participants and staff, and critical reflection on multiple perspectives of contemporary challenges in health.
+Our teaching and learning model is based on interaction, exchange of experiences between participants and staff, and critical reflection on multiple perspectives on contemporary challenges in health.
 Studying in Antwerp facilitates the student to take a temporary distance from their professional and personal activities, zoom out and explore new ideas.
-The learning objectives reflect this vision, which also requires selecting relatively small groups of students with diverse backgrounds and lecturers from North and South, with relevant expertise and field experience.

-The MSc PH lecturers adopt methods that emphasize an active learning approach.
-The teaching and learning methods consist of interactive lectures and various student-centred individual learning activities, such as exercises to apply concepts and critically reflect on perspectives computer practice for data analysis and information retrieval, and assignments focusing on presenting and writing skills.
-In addition, students are often put in small groups to prepare exercises and discussions on case studies or papers; these are followed by plenary presentations and discussion.
+The lecturers adopt methods that emphasize an active learning approach.
+These include interactive lectures and student-centred individual learning activities, such as exercises to apply concepts and critically reflect on perspectives, practice for data analysis and information retrieval, and assignments focusing on presenting and writing skills.
+In addition, students often work in small groups for exercises and discussions on case studies or papers; these are followed by plenary presentations and discussion.
 For some topics, debates are organised.
 All course components include individual or group assignments with some degree of individual or collective coaching.

 Reflection and exchange on prior experience is strongly stimulated at different stages of the programme.
-Personal assignments, for instance, focus on professional experience and require students to apply concepts, analyse problems, and develop problem-solving competencies within familiar contexts (contextualization).
+Personal assignments, for instance, focus on professional experience and require students to apply concepts, analyse problems, and develop contextualized problem-solving competencies.
 Special focus is also given to cultivating transversal competencies, like communication, teamwork, peer feedback, critical thinking, and reflexivity.

 We emphasize the importance of face-to-face learning to foster interaction, but we make use of technology-enhanced learning when appropriate.
 All teaching materials, including theme-specific readers, are available on the learning management platform Moodle.